mental2008/awesome-papers/OSDI-2020/hived.md

 ### Evaluation

+1. Experiments on a 96-GPU cluster on a public cloud
+	- Deployed on Azure.
+	- The cluster consists of 24 VMs, each with 4 NVIDIA K80 GPUs.
-96-GPU cluster on Azure and trace-driven simulations (i.e., Philly trace).
+2. Trace-driven simulations on a production workload (i.e., Philly trace).

-Choose three types of deep learning models: NLP, Speech (WaveNet, DeepSpeech), CV.
+Choose three types of deep learning models: CV, NLP, and Speech (WaveNet, DeepSpeech).

 ## Questions

-> How to define if a tenant suffer from sharing anomaly in the multi-tenant cluster?
+> How to define if a tenant suffers from sharing anomaly in the multi-tenant cluster?

 In the trace, the GPU _affinity_ requirements of most jobs are hard.
-Therefore, the authors use queueing delay to evaulate the cluster sharing anomaly.
+Therefore, the authors use queueing delay to evaluate the cluster sharing anomaly.
 They also evaluate the JCT when job's affinity requirement is soft.

 ## Related reference (for further reading)